rawfaela/rawfaela/README.md

 Téc.
 Informática SATC 2025
 ## Contatos
-email: ambonighellererafaela@gmail.com <br>
+Email: ambonighellererafaela@gmail.com <br>
-telefone: 48 99614-5372
+Telefone: 48 99614-5372

 <!--
 **rawfaela/rawfaela** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.